Student Hospitalized and Two Others Facing Felony Charges After Beating in School

 As the video continues, the girls in red and in black begin stomping on the student in the yellow hoodie, throwing punches and picking her up by her hair while she is defenseless and on the ground.

-Other students surround the fighting girls in the video, some filming the incident, without intervening.
+Other students surround the fighting girls in the video, some recording the incident, without intervening.

-The incident happened Monday at 11 a.m., with the girl in yellow the only victim in the fight, according to LA School Police.
+The incident happened Monday at 11 a.m., with a girl in yellow the only victim in the fight, according to LA School Police.
 She was taken to the hospital for her injuries.

 Maria Lourdes Gonzalez, a parent, said in Spanish that it's sad that it could have been one of her kids, and no one was helping the girl or getting help.